 Are gizzards healthy?

 Gizzards are one of the most nutritious parts of the chicken.
-They are a very good source of selenium, B12, zinc, and iron, among other vitamins and minerals.
+Just like other organ meats, such as chicken livers, chicken hearts, kidneys, or intestines, gizzards are a very good source of selenium, B12, zinc, and iron, among other vitamins and minerals.
 They also help curb hunger due to their high protein content.

 This peppered gizzard recipe is made with just a few ingredients.

-Vegetables: Bell pepper, habanero pepper, and onions.
+- Vegetables: Red bell pepper, habanero pepper, and onions.
 I also use scallions to garnish, but this is optional.

-Spices: Bouillon powder, black pepper, thyme, and salt.
+- Spices: Bouillon powder, black pepper, thyme, cayenne pepper, and salt.

 How to make peppered gizzard

-Thoroughly wash the gizzards under running water and then place them in a pot.
+Wash gizzards under running water and then place them in a pot.
 You don’t need a lot of water to boil it, just make sure the water covers the gizzard.
-Add some salt and black pepper and cook for 15 minutes, covered.
+Add some salt and black pepper, cover the pot and bring to a rolling boil.

 I boil it for only 15 minutes because I still don’t mind it being slightly tough and chewy.
-If you want it more tender, boil for a total of 20 minutes.
+If you want it more tender, add some extra time till it reaches your desired doneness.

-While the gizzard boils, blend the habanero pepper and bell pepper.
-Since it’s such a small quantity to blend, I use a smaller personal blender for it.
+While the gizzard boils, blend the habanero pepper and red bell pepper.
+Since it’s such a small quantity to blend, I use a small personal blender for it.

 Also, you want a coarse blend so don’t add any water.
 A few pulses from the blender should be enough to achieve the desired coarseness.
-You can also use a mortar and pestle set for more control.
+You can also use a mortar and pestle set or just chop it up with a knife for more control.

-When the gizzards are ready, pour in a colander and let it drain a bit.
+When the gizzards are ready, pour them into a colander and let them drain a bit.
 We’re going to be frying it next, so you want it to be somewhat dry to prevent crazy splatters from the oil.

 In a large frying pan, pour in an ample amount of olive oil for frying.
 You can also use a deep fryer if you have one.